Scholarships

 Applicant should be a Chesterfield County high school student who plans to enroll in a post-secondary school or college with a concentration in the medical field.
 The award is based on merit and need.

-Gamma Delta Chapter of Iota Phi Lambda Sorority, Inc. – Chapter Scholarship
+Gamma Delta Chapter of Iota Phi Lambda Sorority, Inc. – Anna J. Steen Scholarship

 Scholarship that will be awarded to a graduating female or male high school student who plans to enter the field of business and/or related field.
 GPA of 2.5 or higher required.